Fedalex08/Fedalex/README.md

 I am Fedorov in Guru.
 I am ready to do your task.

-I have prepared a document(e-Learning.pdf) with the details you requested.
+I have prepared a document(E-Learning.pdf) with the details you requested.